US Open Golf Tournament Fast Facts

 US Open History:

-October 4, 1895 - The first US Open Championship takes place at the Newport (R.I.)
-Golf Club's nine-hole course.
+October 4, 1895 - The first US Open Championship takes place on the nine-hole course at Newport Golf and Country Club in Newport, Rhode Island.

-October 4, 1895 - The first US Open Championship takes place at the Newport (R.I.)
-Golf Club's nine-hole course.
+October 4, 1895 - The first US Open Championship takes place on the nine-hole course at Newport Golf and Country Club in Newport, Rhode Island.

-Ten professionals and one amateur play in the tournament.
+Ten professionals and one amateur play in the 36-hole tournament.

 Horace Rawlins, a course assistant, wins the tournament.
 He wins $150.

-1933 - John Goodman is the last amateur to win the Open.
+1933 - John Goodman is the last amateur to win the US Open.

 June 12, 2012 - 14-year-old Andy Zhang, of China, becomes the youngest competitor in the US Open's history.